 Until driverless cars eliminate human error in the future, what can be done to keep people safe on the roads?

 Many injuries and deaths on the roads could be prevented, our Boston personal injury lawyers say. a steady drop in traffic deaths over six years was attributed to better car safety features — airbags, anti-lock brakes, stability control systems and others — and better road designs.

 But even with all the new safety technology, drivers must stay alert and engaged.
 You can buy the most advanced vehicle with the best technologies.
 But if you’re texting or you drink and drive, that technology won’t help. to fully reap the benefits of safety advances, a dramatic culture change has to happen, experts say.

 What if You’re Injured in a Traffic Accident?

-If you’ve been injured in a crash, you need qualified legal representation to protect your rights.
-To consult with an experienced auto accident attorney in Boston, contact The Law Office of John J. Sheehan.
+If you’ve been injured in a crash, you need qualified legal representation to protect your rights. to consult with an experienced Somerville texting while driving accident lawyer and auto accident attorney in Boston, contact The Law Office of John J. Sheehan.